viaacode/avo2-client/README.md

 #### Prerequisites

-#### Backend
+#### Front-end

-The deployment happens through Jenkins which will build a docker image and upload it to the viaa docker repository.
+Jenkins builds a docker image and uploads it to the viaa docker registry.

 ## Usage